Why Pelvic Pain in Men is Often Complex to Diagnose

 Cancer stage can change over time.
 Rising PSA after treatment suggests recurrence requiring restaging with imaging to determine whether cancer returned locally or spread distantly.
 Salvage treatments differ based on recurrence location—radiation after surgery targets the prostate bed, while hormone therapy addresses suspected distant disease.

-Some men experience stage migration where better imaging reveals more advanced disease than initial staging suggested.
-PSMA PET scans may detect lymph node or bone metastases in patients previously staged as localized, changing treatment plans from localized to systemic therapy.
+Some men experience stage migration, in which subsequent imaging reveals more advanced disease than the initial staging suggested.
+PSMA PET scans may detect lymph node or bone metastases in patients previously staged as localised, changing treatment plans from localised to systemic therapy.

 Conversely, some biopsies upgrade or downgrade cancer after surgery.
 Many Gleason 6 biopsies show higher grades in the removed prostate, while some apparent Gleason 7 cases prove to be Gleason 6.
 This discrepancy occurs because biopsy samples only a small portion of the prostate, making accurate grading challenging.

-Your stage influences monitoring schedules after treatment.
-Stage I patients on active surveillance see their urologist every 3-6 months with PSA tests and annual biopsies.
+Your stage influences post-treatment monitoring schedules.
+Stage I patients on active surveillance are seen by their urologist every 3-6 months for PSA testing and annual biopsies.
 Treated Stage II patients require PSA monitoring every 3-6 months for the first few years, then annually.
-Stage III and IV patients need more frequent monitoring with PSA tests every 3 months and periodic imaging.
+Stage III and IV patients require more frequent monitoring, including PSA tests every 3 months and periodic imaging.

 Treatment side effects vary by stage.
 Surgery risks include urinary incontinence and erectile dysfunction, which may be managed through pelvic floor exercises and possibly medications or devices as recommended by a healthcare professional.
 Radiation can cause bowel and urinary symptoms during treatment, usually resolving within months.
 Hormone therapy may produce hot flashes, fatigue, muscle loss, and bone density reduction, which can be addressed through lifestyle changes and medications as advised by your healthcare team.

 Recurrence risk depends on stage and grade.
-Low-grade Stage I cancer has lower progression risk, while high-grade Stage III cancer carries higher recurrence risk despite treatment.
-Understanding your specific risk helps you recognize concerning symptoms and maintain appropriate vigilance without excessive anxiety.
+Low-grade Stage I cancer has a lower progression risk, while high-grade Stage III cancer carries a higher recurrence risk despite treatment.
+Understanding your specific risk helps you recognise concerning symptoms and maintain appropriate vigilance without excessive anxiety.

-Stage provides important prognostic information, but Gleason score and PSA also affect outcomes.
-Some Stage III cancers respond to treatment differently than Stage II cancers with high Gleason scores.
+Stage provides important prognostic information, but the Gleason score and PSA also affect outcomes.
+Some Stage III cancers respond differently to treatment than Stage II cancers with high Gleason scores.
 Your complete risk profile matters more than stage alone.

 Stage describes cancer at diagnosis and doesn’t decrease.
 However, treatment can eliminate all detectable cancer, reaching “no evidence of disease” status.
 PSA becomes undetectable after surgery or reaches low levels after radiation in responsive cancers.